| The following is the complete

 papers normally undergo a review process which weeds out those experiments

+that are faulty or containing serious flaws.
 That doesn't mean such links do or do not exist.

 It only means nothing has been shown to link the one with the other.